how does alcohol affect sleep 1

 Associations with sleep disturbances and disorders

-In addition to insomnia, alcohol consumption has been associated with various other sleep disturbances and disorders.
-These include sleepwalking, sleep talking, night terrors, and restless legs syndrome.
-Alcohol’s impact on the brain and the disruption it causes to normal sleep patterns can contribute to the occurrence or aggravation of these sleep-related issues.
+Alcohol’s impact on the brain and the disruption it causes to standard sleep patterns can contribute to the occurrence or aggravation of these sleep-related issues.
 Understanding the connections between alcohol consumption and sleep disturbances can help individuals make informed choices about their sleep habits and prioritize healthier sleep practices.

 How Does Alcohol Affect Sleep?

-This image is property of d3srkhfokg8sj0.cloudfront.net.
+This image is the property of d3srkhfokg8sj0.cloudfront.net.

 Impact on Sleep-Related Health Issues